 In addition, the following resource personnel may attend when requested (non-voting):

-- Articulation Officer or Academic Counselor - Dean, Institutional Planning & Effectiveness - Vice-President, Student Affairs or designee - Vice-President of Administrative Services or designee - Other college personnel as deemed necessary
+Articulation Officer or Academic Counselor

+Dean, Institutional Planning & Effectiveness

+Vice-President, Student Affairs or designee

+Vice-President of Administrative Services or designee

+Other college personnel as deemed necessary
-The responsibilities of the co-chairs of the Program Evaluation Committee include the following:

-- maintenance of objectivity and integrity during the entire process - consultation with college resource personnel and other appropriate referral sources - minutes recording decisions for each meeting - the production of a written Recommendation Report that will specify the outcomes of the committee's decisions and make specific recommendations for action and timelines - 4) Program Evaluation Committee Review: The Program Evaluation Committee will conduct a thorough review of the program that addresses, but is not limited to the criteria listed above.
-The discussions concerning any specific program considered for discontinuance must include qualitative and quantitative components in order to have a fair and complete review leading to an informed recommendation about the program.
-These are detailed below:

-Qualitative components are based on the Mission, Vision, and goals of Hartnell College and on access and equity for students.
-These include (but are not limited to) the following:

-- the balance of college curriculum to include an appropriate mix of basic skills, careertechnical and transfer courses appropriate to the College mission and community needs - the development of the "whole student" - the quality of the program and how it is perceived by students, articulating universities, local businesses and industry, and the community - the program's curriculum, teaching and evaluative methods as compared with other programs outside the District or industry standards - previous steps taken by program faculty to strengthen the program - constraints that have affected program enrollment and other productivity measures - the duplication or uniqueness of the program within the College service area and the existence of equivalent programs in the surrounding area - employer satisfaction and information on "job-outs" - the effect of potential discontinuance on students and other programs - the ability of students to complete their degrees or certificates or to transfer to universities - the potential for a disproportionate impact on diversity at Hartnell College

-Quantitative Indicators are based upon sufficient institutional research capability to provide longitudinal data about student enrollments, student success, and, if appropriate, work force needs.
-Data used should be based on trends over time (typically three to five years) and should relate to program goals as well as the mission of Hartnell College.
-The quantitative indicators reviewed to inform the discussion on program discontinuance may include but are not limited to:

-enrollment trends over a sustained period of time

-- productivity (WSCH/FTEF) data over the past 3-5 years - retention and success rates (significantly below the college average) of students within the program - term-to-term persistence (significantly below state-wide averages for the discipline and the college average) of students within the program - number of degrees or certificates awarded (where applicable) as compared with statewide averages for the discipline over the last 3-5 years - number of actual transfers to UC, CSU or private 4-year institutions - number of transfer-ready students - frequency of course/section offerings - placement rate of students in the job market over the past 3-5 years - projected demand for the program in the future and labor demand (as applicable)
+Th e respor nsibilities of the co-chairs of the Program Evaluation Committee include the following: maintenance of objectivity and integrity during the entire process consultation with college resource personnel and other appropriate referral sources minutes recording decisions for each meeting the production of a written Recommendation Report that will specify the outcomes of the committee's decisions and make specific recommendations for action and timelines 4) thorou discuss and qu m Evaluation Committee Review: The Program Evaluation Committee will conduct a gh review of the program that addresses, but is not limited to the criteria listed above.
+The ions concerning any specific program considered for discontinuance must include qualitative antitative components in order to have a fair and complete review leading to an informed mendation about the program.
+These are detailed below: ess and equity for students.
+These include (but are not limited to) the following: the balance of college curriculum to include an appropriate mix of basic skills, career- technical and transfer courses appropriate to the College mission and community needs the development of the "whole student" the quality of the program and how it is perceived by students, articulating universities, local businesses and industry, and the community the program's curriculum, teaching and evaluative methods as compared with other programs outside the District or industry standards previous steps taken by program faculty to strengthen the program constraints that have affected program enrollment and other productivity measures the duplication or uniqueness of the program within the College service area and the existence of equivalent programs in the surrounding area employer satisfaction and information on "job-outs" the effect of potential discontinuance on students and other programs the ability of students to complete their degrees or certificates or to transfer to universities the potential for a disproportionate impact on diversity at Hartnell College longitu needs. relate t tative Indicators are based upon sufficient institutional research capability to provide dinal data about student enrollments, student success, and, if appropriate, work force Data used should be based on trends over time (typically three to five years) and should to program goals as well as the mission of Hartnell College.
+The quantitative indicators are to inform the discussion on program discontinuance may include but are not limited to: enrollment trends over a sustained period of time productivity (WSCH/FTEF) data over the past 3-5 years retention and success rates (significantly below the college average) of students within the program term-to-term persistence (significantly below state-wide averages for the discipline and the college average) of students within the program number of degrees or certificates awarded (where applicable) as compared with state-wide averages for the discipline over the last 3-5 years number of actual transfers to UC, CSU or private 4-year institutions number of transfer-ready students frequency of course/section offerings placement rate of students in the job market over the past 3-5 years projected demand for the program in the future and labor demand (as applicable)